Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: Abstract

 \section{Abstract}

-We investigate the dynamics of Landau-Zener transitions in an anisotropic, dissipative three-level model (3-LZM) using the numerically accurate multiple Davydov $\mathrm{D}_{2}$ Ansatz in the framework of time-dependent variation.
+We investigate the dynamics of Landau-Zener (LZ) transitions in an anisotropic, dissipative three-level LZ model (3-LZM) using the numerically accurate multiple Davydov $\mathrm{D}_{2}$ Ansatz in the framework of the time-dependent variational principle.
 It is demonstrated that a non-monotonic relationship exists between the Landau-Zener transition probability and the phonon coupling strength when the 3-LZM is driven by a linear external field.
 Under the influence of a periodic driving field, phonon coupling may induce peaks in contour plots of the transition probability when the magnitude of the system anisotropy matches the phonon frequency.
-Dynamics of the 3-LZM have also been probed in the presence of a super-ohmic phonon bath when driven by a periodic driving field.
-It is found that both the period and the amplitude of the Rabi cycle decay exponentially with the increasing bath coupling strength.
+The 3-LZM coupled to a super-Ohmic phonon bath and driven by a periodic external field exhibits periodic population dynamics in which the period and amplitude of the oscillations decrease with the bath coupling strength.